dzackgarza/Notes/Obsidian/zettelkasten/Einstein equations.md

 $$

 taking $c^2 = 1$, where $r$ is a parameter indicating your distance from the spherical mass and $r_2$ is the "Schwarzschild radius" that is proportional to the mass of the sphere - this is commonly known as the "event horizon".

+- "No Hair" conjecture: all singularities in the field equations are completely distinguished by only a few invariants/parameters (mass/charge/angular momentum)
+	- Example: can't distinguish a hole made of antimatter from one made of matter